juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 <div style="text-align: center; padding-bottom: 1em;"><i style="color: #ccd3d5;">Dodge at the Columbia University Computer Center in 1970 while he was working on Earth's Magnetic Field.</i></div>

 It is important to keep in mind that *Computer Music* was first published in 1985.
 Dodge demonstrates some code examples using the programming languages *Csound* and *Cmusic*.
 Despite the incredible difference between the computing power when this was written and now, it still serves as a good introduction to digital signal processing.
-The ideas are the same, the only difference is that it is now faster and easier with computers today.
+The ideas are the same, the only difference is that it is now faster and easier to get results with computers that are cheaper, accessible, and more powerful.
 I will be covering:

 - Chapter 4: Synthesis Fundamentals

 ### Max/MSP

-Coincidentally also in 1985, *Max* started to get developed by Miller Puckette.
+Coincidentally also in 1985, *Max* started to get developed by Miller Puckette at IRCAM (Institut de Recherche et Coordination Acoustique/musique).
 It wasn't until 1989 when it started to use a dedicated DSP board.
 In 1997, Max saw its first release by the company [Cycling '74](https://cycling74.com/) to include Max/MSP, MSP seeming to stand for "Max Signal Processing" or Miller Smith Puckette's initials.
 It made Max capable of manipulating real-time digital audio signals without a dedicated DSP board, which made it possible to synthesize sound using a general purpose computer.

 The name Max, by the way, is named after [Max Mathews](https://en.wikipedia.org/wiki/Max_Mathews), another pioneer in computer music.